 My research focuses on a better understanding of the mechanisms and rates of fundamental rock-forming processes such as nucleation, crystal growth and chemical diﬀusion and how they depend on changes of pressure, temperature and chemical environment with time during rock evolution.
 I am especially interested in the kinetics of these processes and how they contribute to the mineral content, mineral chemistry and texture of a rock.
 I study features such as chemical zoning of crystals or the size and spatial distribution of mineral grains in rocks and compare these ﬁndings with results obtained through numerical simulations.

-There is currently a PhD position available on the evolution of the inverted metamorphic sequence of the Sikkim Himalayas (India).
-For more information please click here.
+There is currently a PhD position available on the conditions, timing, and mechanisms of metamorphic microstructure development during the Grenvillian orogeny (SE Ontario, Canada).
+For more information please visit www.teamgar.net.

 I teach undergraduate classes on mineralogy and petrology, metamorphic petrology, and field geology and graduate courses on the kinetics and thermodynamics of mineral reactions.